- DSLR vs Mirrorless Cameras for Astrophotography (Data Analysis)

 The main advantages of mirrorless cameras are:

-- Size: Mirrorless cameras are smaller in terms of bulk than DSLRs, at least in part because they don’t have the movable mirror inside.
+- Size: Mirrorless cameras are smaller in terms of bulk than DSLRs, at least in part because they don’t have a movable mirror inside.

 - Weight: Mirrorless cameras are lighter than DSLRs (see the chart below).
 This is significant for astrophotographers since you want to reduce the payload burden on your star tracker or telescope mount if you are using one to have smoother tracking.
 In addition, you may well be going out into the field to take photos and reducing the weight you carry is always going to be a positive.